 During 2004, we granted an award of 220,766 shares of performance-contingent phantom stock that vested in the event the Company's stock price reached an average pre-established price over a period of 20 consecutive trading days within five years following the date of grant.
-During the quarter ended March 31, 2005, the price contingency discussed above was met, and the award was paid in a combination of Company stock and cash.
-As such, we recognized a \$9.9 million charge as a component of selling, general and administrative expense (\$9.1 million) and cost of coal sales (\$0.8 million).
+During the first quarter of 2005, the price contingency discussed above was met, and the award was paid in a combination of Company stock and cash.
+As such, we recognized a \$9.9 million charge as a component of selling, general and administrative expense (\$9.1 million) and cost of coal sales (\$0.8 million) in the accompanying Condensed Consolidated Statements of Operations.